US cleric: Raul Castro concerned about Gross case

 National Council of Churches General Secretary Michael Kinnamon told a news conference that the case of Alan Gross, a U.S. government subcontractor who has spent two years in custody for importing restricted communications equipment, came up during his meeting Wednesday with Castro.

-But Kinnamon said he had no indication of any progress toward resolving the case, which Washington officials have said is a deal-breaker for any improvement in ties.
-Nor has there been any movement on disputes important to the Cuban government such as a review of the sentences for the "Cuban Five" intelligence agents held in the United States.
+But Kinnamon said he had no indication of any movement toward resolving the case, which Washington officials have said is a deal-breaker for any improvement in ties.
+Nor is there any sign of movement on disputes important to the Cuban government such as a review of the sentences for the "Cuban Five" intelligence agents held in the United States, he added.

 Castro "understands the health issues especially with regards to (Gross') family, and he expressed concern for those also," Kinnamon said.
 "We did not talk about anything regarding release."

-Havana considers such programs to be a violation of its sovereignty, and attempts to undermine its government.
+Cuba considers such efforts to be a violation of its national sovereignty, and attempts to undermine its government.
 Rather than charging Gross with contraband, he was convicted and sentenced to 15 years in March under a far more serious statute covering crimes against the state.

 "We talked about his sense of ... being unjustly accused, his concern for members of his family who are now quite ill," Kinnamon said Friday.